iimxinyi/Inference-Sharing/README.md

 # Inference-Sharing

-\bf{Target:} The aim is to explore the misalignment between users' intentions and the generated contents, with a focus on guiding the design of an efficient hybrid inference scheme.
+\bold{Target:} The aim is to explore the misalignment between users' intentions and the generated contents, with a focus on guiding the design of an efficient hybrid inference scheme.

 ## Environment Setup